Household Cavalry Regiment: Recent deployments

 The Household Cavalry Regiment contributed to security at the London Olympic Games in 2012 and flood relief in the local area during 2014.

 The regiment moved from Combermere Barracks to the new, specialist build barracks, Powle Lines, in Bulford Camp in May 2019.

 Role

-Armoured Cavalry - successor role to Brigade Reconnaissance Regiment

 In 2014, the Household Cavalry Regiment was re-designated from a Brigade Reconnaissance Regiment to Armoured Cavalry as part of the Army 2020 reforms.
 The Household Cavalry Regiment's task is to provide timely and accurate information and intelligence to the Brigade Commander in order to enable decision-making.
 To fulfil this function, the Household Cavalry Regiment conducts surveillance and reconnaissance activities, mounted or dismounted, in all weathers by day or night.
 The regiment's vehicles enable information-gathering to be conducted whilst mobile, at pace, and whilst under fire.
-The change in designation from Brigade Reconnaissance Regiment to Armoured Cavalry reflects the evolving role of the Household Cavalry Regiment in preparation for Scout SV.
-The Household Cavalry Regiment is under the command of 1 Armoured Infantry Brigade, based at Tidworth Camp in Wiltshire.
+The change in designation from Brigade Reconnaissance Regiment to Armoured Cavalry reflects the evolving role of the Household Cavalry Regiment in preparation for Ajax (Scout SV).
+The Household Cavalry Regiment is under the command of 3rd Deep Reconnaissance Strike Brigade, based at Tidworth Camp in Wiltshire.
+In November 2025, the Ministry of Defence announced that a Household Cavalry Regiment squadron of 27 Ajax vehicles was available for deployment.